 The game’s playstyle has been described by one of the players as, “An open sandbox in a city with NPCs actively advancing their own plots.
 Players are characters in the city advancing their own plots, typically also getting involved in NPC ones willingly and unwillingly as is the nature of the setting.
 Game is heavily intrigue, politics, and social focused, with a rules system that’s pretty simple.
 Heavily rewards accomplishing goals and accepting setbacks, as well as playing to your character instead of simply most optimal move.
 Player interests and goals can be as simple and low level as carving out a comfortable life in an uncomfortable existence, or as complex as trying to maneuver with the highest levels of politics in the setting.”

-No character in this setting is too big to fall.
-If PCs diablerize the setting’s elders, go them.
+No character in B&B’s setting is too big to fall.
+If PCs diablerize the setting’s elders, go them!
 By that same token, PCs aren’t too big to fall either.
 The GM is your cheerleader and roots for your character’s success, but will not cheat PCs out of victories by sparing them from defeat.
-Multiple PCs have died and/or suffered horrible fates in this game.
+Multiple PCs have died and/or suffered horrible fates.
 They have also changed the setting in big ways that not all GMs may have been willing to let them.
-I firmly believe the possibility of real failure makes success all the more sweet.
+I believe the possibility of real failure makes success all the more sweet.

 What is the game’s medium and when do we play?

 Blood & Bourbon is played over Discord via text.
 The experience is more like writing a novel together than conventional tabletop play.
 There are no scheduled session times: we’re all adults with busy lives and scheduling 5-hour weekly blocks of play would be tough.
 Players post in their channels when convenient and the GM responds when convenient.
 If we’re both online at the same time, we effectively have spontaneous mini-sessions that can last anywhere from several minutes to several hours.
 I’ve come to prefer this format over traditional scheduled sessions, as we get to play whenever we want.